zephub/championship/README.md

 # championship
-First exercice in Java Programming in the context of Java Programming Course part of BSc studies in Computer Science at Hellenic Open University.
+First exercice in Java Programming in the context of Java Programming Course part of studies for a BSc degree in Computer Science at Hellenic Open University.